RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-An example of agape love in action
+Agape love in action

 It can be easy to be kind to people who live close to us and to show love to family, friends and people that act in a likeable way.
 However, it’s much harder to love a stranger or a person who lives miles away who you don’t see very often or someone who behaves badly towards you.
 Can a person love someone whose actions they hate or who hates them?

 Showing compassion for those who are poor or sick may not seem that difficult.
-When images of others suffering appear on television, many people respond.
+When images of others' suffering appear on television, many people respond.
 Jesus took this one step further telling people that they should even ‘love their enemies’ or those who mistreat them.

 During the late twentieth century, Pope John Paul II used the term ‘social love’ to show that all people should be considered a neighbour.
 Read more about this kind of love in The Parable of the Good Samaritan.

-During World War 2, he was one of the few bishops to protest about the deportation of Jews from France.
+During World War II, he was one of the few bishops to protest about the deportation of Jews from France.
 German soldiers had taken over large parts of France and, as in other European countries, they were rounding up Jews and sending them to concentration camps, where the majority were killed.

 In a letter to be read throughout his region he wrote: